The Art of Fiction: A Guide for Writers and Readers: Background

-In 1958, Rand delivered a series private lectures about writing fiction.
+In 1958, Rand delivered a series of private lectures about writing fiction.
 A successful novelist, playwright and screenwriter, Rand had released her last novel, Atlas Shrugged, the previous year.
 Rand's heir (and lecture attendee) Leonard Peikoff says in his introduction for the book that she "was at the peak of her powers as a novelist".
 The lectures were informal, delivered in the living room of her New York apartment to around a dozen people, by invitation only.
 These included personal friends and students from the Nathaniel Branden Lectures, a lecture series developed by Rand's protege Nathaniel Branden.
 Rand led 12 four-hour sessions over six months.
 The sessions were recorded and later made available for purchase.
 Boeckmann edited the book out of transcripts of those recordings and related materials, including a follow-up lecture Rand gave in 1959 and comments from a 1969 lecture series she did about non-fiction writing.